olk0056/PythonWebScraping/README.md

 16/8- Added save/load file functionality to CMD

 17/8- Added some try/except functions, improved data(graph) code and prettied graphs up.
 Still don't have passing url functionality.
 Some unittests have been implemented.

+19/8- Fixed url passing functionality, though still needs improvement.
+Added some more doc/unittests and cleaned up with Pep8.